nationalarchives/dr2-ingest/docs/architecture-decision-records/0026-cleanup-after-ingest.md

     "timestamp": "1770979846211",
     "topicArn": "arn:aws:sns:eu-west-2:132135060795:prod-dr2-notifications"
 }
 ```
+## Deletions Based on Message
 * From the assetId, the lambda traverses children and all parents of the children and deletes based on the `location` field
-* From the executionId, the lambda deletes all files from `raw-cache` having path `<executionId>/metadata.json`
+* From the executionId, the lambda deletes all objects from `raw-cache` having path `<executionId>/metadata.json`
+* From the executionId, the lambda deletes all objects from `ingest-state` having path `<executionId>/folders.json` and `<executionId>/assets.json`

+## Other Cleanups
-* The importer lambda, for the input sources where applicable (ADHOC and DRI), deletes files from upload buckets
+* The importer lambda, for the input sources managed by DR2 (only `ADHOC` and `DRI` at the time of writing), deletes files from upload buckets once they are copied to `raw-cache`

-* Cleanup before this process goes live: We will do a one off reconciliation using checksums from raw-cache bucket and checksums from preservica and empty the `raw-cache` bucket based on the findings.
+* Cleanup before this process goes live: When this process goes live, we would like to start with a clean slate.
+To achieve that, we will do a one off reconciliation using checksums from raw-cache bucket and checksums from preservica and empty the `raw-cache` bucket based on the findings.